-ARTICLE 6.09 LONGEVITY PAY.
+ARTICLE 6.09 ADDITIONAL LONGEVITY PAY

 Employees who have completed 7 years of service shall receive a 2.5% longevity premium.
 Employees who have completed 10 years of service shall receive an additional 2.5% for a total longevity premium of 5% (2.5 plus 2.5 - longevity premiums are not compounded).
 Employees with 15 years of service will receive an additional 5% for a total longevity premium of 10% of their base pay.
 Employees with 20 years of service will receive an additional 2.5% for a total of 12.5% longevity premium.
 Employees with 25 years will receive an additional 2.5% for a total of 15% longevity premium.
-Employees with 25 years will receive an additional 2.5% for a total of 15% longevity premium.
-Longevity premium will be calculated from base pay.
-The additional 2.5% for 20 years of service and 25 years of service will become effective the first full pay period following ratification.
+Employees with 20 years of service will receive an additional 2.5% for a total of 17.5% longevity premium.
+Employees with 25 years of service will receive an additional 2.5% for a total of 20% longevity premium.
+Longevity premiums will be calculated from base pay.